wzrdtales/node-ultimate-migrate/README.md

 #### BuiltIn Migrator

-Just now the Migrator part of this Application is a wrapper for [db-migrate](https://github.com/kunklejr/node-db-migrate/), you can use every command of `db-migrate` by replacing just the command `db-migrate` with `umigrate`.
+Just now the Migrator part of this Application is a wrapper for [db-migrate](https://github.com/kunklejr/node-db-migrate/), you can use every command of [db-migrate](https://github.com/kunklejr/node-db-migrate/) by replacing just the command `db-migrate` with `umigrate`.
 Please refer to their documentation for further Information.

-In the future I'm going to contribute to db-migrate, to make it more feature complete.
+In the future I'm going to contribute to [db-migrate](https://github.com/kunklejr/node-db-migrate/), to make it more feature complete.

 #### Custom Migrator

 There are two possibilities to use a custom migrator together with this tool.
-The first is, use an existing Interface (just now there don't exist any Interface).
+The first is, use an existing Interface (just now there doesn't exist another one apart of the [db-migrate](https://github.com/kunklejr/node-db-migrate/) Interface, but they will follow in near feature).
 The second is, to write your own.

 Please read the docs for further Information.